jprestop/VersionTest/met/docs/Users_Guide/installation.rst

                  --enable-modis --enable-mode_graphics --enable-lidar2nc
   2. Type 'make install >& make_install.log &'
   3. Type 'tail -f make_install.log' to view the execution of the make.
-  4. When make is finished, type 'CNTRL-C' to quit the tail.
+  4. When make is finished, type 'CTRL-C' to quit the tail.

 If all tools are enabled and the build is successful, the "<prefix>/bin" directory (where <prefix> is the prefix you specified on your configure command line) will contain 36 executables: